Can Mull be a NNR whilst culling pine martens?

 People pay to see pine martens and having the species here is yet another draw for our wildlife loving visitors.
 I’ve also seen rash comments about the species somehow making it to the Treshnish Isles where we have hugely important seabird colonies.
 This is highly unlikely and additionally the habitat is completely the opposite to what a pine marten requires, perfect for mink though!

-Moving on, another opinion here on the isle involves Mull becoming a NNR, a National Nature reserve.
-A few islanders are really up for the idea listing some potential benefits like active management, additional funding for rangers and enhancing biodiversity, and organization of various existing festivals, historical sites, events and more.
+Moving on, another opinion here on the isle involves Mull becoming a NNR, a National reserve.
+A few islanders are really up for the idea listing some potential benefits like active conservation management, additional funding for rangers and enhancing biodiversity, and organization of various existing festivals, historical sites, events and more.
 Drawbacks include increased bureaucracy, restrictions on planning and development, interference from national government and the general opinion that the structure of national parks is poor and ill-defined.

 My home is within Northumberland National Park and I also studied right next to the Lake District NNR.
 In both of these parks the wildlife is struggling, the management is lacking, planning is restricted, development is restricted and things don’t change.
 The funds primarily go to providing top managers with an office and desk and not into providing rangers on the ground.